TheDizzler/DXTKGui/README.md

 	Start Win32 project
 		set to window application, empty project, no SDL

-	Install latest DirectXTK_desktop_2015 (2017.12.13.1 as of writing) Install pugixml							(1.8.5 as of writing)
+	Install latest directxtk_desktop_2015 (2017.12.13.1 as of writing) NOT directxtk12_desktop_2015
+	Install pugixml							(1.8.5 as of writing) 1.9.0 no issues?

-	Copy /source and /assets
-	Copy X3DAudio.lib & XAPOFX.lib
+	Copy /source from DXTKGui Test Project https://github.com/TheDizzler/DXTKGui-Test-Project Also copy X3DAudio.lib & XAPOFX.lib
+	Add https://github.com/TheDizzler/DXTKGui.git as a remote subtree

 	Debug && x64